Three-dimensional simulations of spatiotemporal instabilities in a magneto-optical trap: Impact of different effects on

 \leftskip=-3cm\rightskip=0.15cm ($-\Delta_{thr}/\Gamma=7.22$ for $\sigma_{el,q}=0$ and $-\Delta_{thr}/\Gamma=8.06$ for $\sigma_{inel,q}=0$).
 The shift to larger absolute values is correlated with the fact that we observe the simulated clouds to become smaller (by ${\sim}1.5$ times, with the $\sigma_{inel,q}=0$ case being slightly smaller in cloud size), which is consistent with the Wieman model (there is less rescattering).
 With this decrease, one is led to an increase in the optical depth and thus the shadow force.
 On the opposite hand, we find that artificially increasing $\sigma_{R,q}$, and consequently the size, shifts the threshold closer to the resonance.
 This result makes perfect sense considering the second investigation's finding (on attenuation), as for a vanishing shadow force the instabilities should disappear.

-To summarize, both attenuation and rescattering seem to be necessary for generating instabilities in a balanced MOT, and their mechanism is strengthened when the shadow force (produced by attenuation) gets larger compared to the rescattering force.
+\begin{footnotesize} \begin{spacing}{1} {\textbf{Figure 7:} Investigation on how the threshold detuning $\Delta_{thr}$ for the magnetic field gradient $B'=3$ G/cm is affected after removing either $\sigma_{el,q}$ or $\sigma_{inel,q}$, being the parts of rescattering cross section that result from the contribution of, respectively, the elastically and inelastically scattered spectra.
+The small asterisks are the test results, and the large asterisk is the result of the ordinary simulation (from Fig. 6 in Ref. \cite{1:MG}).} \end{spacing} \end{footnotesize} To summarize, both attenuation and rescattering seem to be necessary for generating instabilities in a balanced MOT, and their mechanism is strengthened when the shadow force (produced by attenuation) gets larger compared to the rescattering force.
 Also, great enough diffusion suppresses this mechanism, and neither elastically nor inelastically scattered light alone is critical for the generation.
-To understand further implications of these findings, a more detailed analysis is required.

 \leftskip=-0.36cm